-If you are a beginner, try to read children's books so you can start with basic words and phrases before moving on to more difficult words and sentence structures.
+If you are a beginner, try to read children’s books so you can start with basic words and phrases before moving on to more difficult words and sentence structures.
 You may be able to find a book in the new language that comes with a separate section for its translation.
-It's similar to those crossword puzzle books that provide the answers at the back pages.
-Just try not to cheat by looking at the translation all the time.
+It’s similar to those crossword puzzle books that provide the answers at the back pages.
+Just try not to cheat by looking at the book translation all the time.

-Play trivia game in the foreign language
+Play trivia games in a foreign language

 This is a great way to learn when you have friends who speak the language of your choice.
 For a beginner, look for trivia games for children so it would be easier.
-You'll be able to learn new words quickly, practice your speaking skills while reading the questions aloud and boost your listening and comprehension.
+You’ll be able to learn new words quickly, practice your foreign language speaking skills while reading the questions aloud and boost your listening and comprehension.

 You’ll be able to learn many things about the country as well.
 Learning the culture of the country where the language you’re learning is spoken, helps you to appreciate the language more.

 These are just five of the many tips to making learning a language fun.
 You can aim to learn a new word or sentence each day and use it as often as you can until you are able to memorize it.
-Using flash cards is a good way as well, as you have a record of what you've learned.
-If you're more adventuresome, you can switch your phone's language settings into the one you are learning.
+Using flashcards is a good way as well, as you have a record of what you’ve learned.
+If you’re more adventuresome, you can switch your phone’s language settings to the one you are learning.
 Listening to music in your target language is another fun way to help you.
 Another thing to try is joining language forums.
 With the availability of forums online, you can access the forums anytime and anywhere.